ShindouMihou/Nexus.Coroutines/README.md

 - `AsyncRouteable`: replacement for `SubcommandRouter`'s `Routeable`
 - `AsyncNexusExpressRequest`: replacement for `NexusExpressRequest`

-All `Nexus.R` call point (e.g. `NexusCommandEvent.R`) have a corresponding `Async` extension, such as: `NexusCommandEvent.AsyncR` which should be one-to-one same as its counterpart.

 You are also free to use the `coroutine` extension function provided in this, if you'd like.